The Best Elementary School Fundraising Ideas for Kids

 Awarding Prizes for Your Elementary School Fundraising Initiatives

-Let’s face it, your fundraising campaign will be much more fun, engaging and successful if you offer prizes.
+Let’s face it, your elementary school fundraising campaign will be much more fun, engaging, and successful if you offer prizes.
 As parents and teachers know, children are motivated by prizes or incentives for doing a good job.
-Having a well-planned and enthusiastic fundraiser kick-off and establishing attainable goals and prizes or rewards can be very effective to motivate students and parents alike to raise more money for your school.
+Having a well-planned and enthusiastic fundraiser kick-off and establishing attainable goals and prizes or rewards can effectively motivate students and parents to raise more money for your school.

-Kids love prizes of all kinds and will work hard to earn even very small prizes.
-We recommend that prizes for Elementary school fundraising are structured in this way to encourage everyone to participant and not leave anyone behind:
+Kids love prizes of all kinds and will work hard to earn even small prizes.
+We recommend that prizes for elementary school fundraising are structured in this way to encourage everyone to participate and not leave anyone behind:

 - Top Student Fundraisers – The top three school fundraisers receive large prizes, like $50 and $100 gift cards.

-- Top Fundraising Classrooms – For the top one or two fundraising classrooms, students receive a pizza party or similar luncheon event.
+- Top Fundraising Classrooms – Students receive a pizza party or similar luncheon event for the top one or two fundraising classrooms.

-See more on our blog on how to encourage your peer-to-peer participants to fundraise.
+See more on our blog on fun run and jog-a-thon prize ideas and how to encourage your peer-to-peer participants to fundraise.